jtdaugherty/vty/README.md

 disagree with your terminal, Vty provides an API and a command-line tool to generate and install custom tables.

-Custom Unicode width tables based on your terminal emulator can be built by running Vty's built-in tool, `vty-build-width-table`.
-The tool works by querying the current terminal emulator to obtain its width measurements for the entire supported Unicode range.
+Custom Unicode width tables based on your terminal emulator can be built by using the API in `Graphics.Vty.UnicodeWidthTable`.
+The process works by querying the current terminal environment to obtain its width measurements for the entire supported Unicode range.
 The results are then saved to a disk file.
-These custom tables can also be generated programmatically by using the API in `Graphics.Vty.UnicodeWidthTable.Query`.

 Saved width tables can then be loaded in one of two ways: